zuozhenggh/learning-library/developer-library/apex/apex-192/common/1-sign-up-apex/1-sign-up-apex.md

-# Module 1: Signing up for an Oracle APEX Workspace
+# Sign up for an Oracle APEX Workspace

+## Introduction

 Oracle Application Express (APEX) is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
-To start, you will need to decide which Oracle Database you are going to use for the lab, and then create an APEX workspace in that database.
+To start, you will need to decide which Oracle Database you are going to use for the workshop, and then create an APEX workspace in that database.

-If you already have an APEX 19.2 Workspace provisioned you can skip this module and go straight to Module 2 by clicking the navigation menu icon, in the upper-left corner of the header.
+If you already have an APEX 19.2 Workspace provisioned you can skip this lab and go straight to Lab 2 by clicking the navigation menu icon, in the upper-right corner of the header.

-## What is an APEX Workspace?
+### What is an APEX Workspace?
 An APEX Workspace is a logical domain where you define APEX applications.
 Each workspace is associated with one or more database schemas (database users) which are used to store the database objects, such as tables, views, packages, and more.
 These database objects are generally what APEX applications are built on top of.

-## Where to Run the Lab
+### Where to Run the Lab
 You can run this lab in any Oracle Database with APEX 19.2 installed.
 This includes the "Always Free" Oracle Autonomous Database, the free, "Development Only" apex.oracle.com service, your on-premises Oracle Database (providing APEX 19.2 is installed), on a third party cloud provider where APEX 19.2 is installed, or even on your laptop by installing Oracle XE or the Oracle VirtualBox App Dev VM and installing APEX 19.2.

 Below are steps on how to sign-up for either an Oracle Autonomous Database cloud service or apex.oracle.com service.
 The always free Oracle Autonomous Database is ideal for learning about the Oracle Database and APEX, and provides 1 OCPU and 20 GB of compressed storage.
 This service can also be utilized for production applications, and can readily be upgraded to a paid service as necessary.
 On the other hand apex.oracle.com is also a free service, however, it is only designated for development purposes, and running production apps is not allowed.
 For conducting these labs either service can be utilized.

 Click one of the options below to proceed.

-### **Option 1**: Oracle Autonomous Database
+## **Option 1**: Oracle Autonomous Database

 In this part, you will create an Oracle Cloud trial account.
 Once you have signed up for the service you will create an Autonomous Transaction Processing database.
 The final step in the process is to provision Oracle APEX.